risingwavelabs/risingwave-docs-legacy/docs/transform/overview.md

 By following the steps outlined above, you have successfully transformed the data from the `sales_data` table into a materialized view called `mv_sales_summary`.
 This materialized view provides the total sales amount for each product.
 Utilizing materialized views allows for precomputing and storing aggregated data, which in turn improves query performance and simplifies data analysis tasks.

-At this point, an example where batch mode is more appropriate is when an analyst or an application needs to query how many products have higher sales volumes than a specific product.
+At this point, an example for ad-hoc query is when an analyst or an application needs to query how many products have higher sales volumes than a specific product.

 ```sql
 dev=> SELECT count(*) FROM mv_sales_summary where mv_sales_summary.total_sales >